MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ## PARAMETERS

 ### -AllowDatagramProcessingOnWinServer
-Removes whether to disable inspection of UDP connections on Windows Server.
+Indicates that the cmdlet removes whether to disable inspection of UDP connections on Windows Server.

 ```yaml
 Type: SwitchParameter